- Student Life Homepage

 The Print Shop can reproduce copy, such as a resume.
 Composition equipment is available to set up jobs from a customer's rough copy.
 There is a charge for this service.
 Stock illustrations on various subjects are on file.
 Enlarged or reduced copies of these can be made to fit a layout.
 Booklets or reports can be collated and stapled, or folded and bound after printing.
 Tickets and cards can be numbered.

 You are always welcome to participate in the many clubs and organizations on campus.
 Brief descriptions of some of them are on the following pages.
 The level of activity and participation varies from year to year.
 Check The Stute for meeting times and events.
-To get in touch with club leaders, or to start a new organization, contact you’re Student Government Association Representatives or the Office of the Dean for Student Affairs.
-To reactivate a club that's "on the books," but inactive, you should also contact the SGA or the Office of Student Life.
-Some inactive clubs own equipment or have files on previous activities that are just waiting for students to help get off the ground again.
+To get in touch with club leaders, or to start a new organization, contact you’re Student Government Association Representatives or the Office of Undergraduate Student Life.
+To reactivate a club that has been inactive, you should also contact the SGA or the Office of Undergraduate Student Life.

 Ethnic and Religious Organizations